Research & Roadmap

 - Explicit, opt-in participation for any research sharing

-The goal is to enable behavioral insight without compromising personal boundaries.
+The aim is to enable behavioral insight without compromising personal boundaries.

 Collaboration